CS3219-AY2324S1/ay2324s1-course-assessment-g03/backend/user-service/README.md

 ## Instructions to run

-- Please refer to the [README.md](../README.md) in the root of the project for instructions to run the User service
+- Please refer to the [README.md](../README.md) in the root of the project for instructions to run the User service.

 ## New environment variables